 8. Take A Few Beginner Stock Trading Online Courses

-If like me, you learn by seeing and experiencing, not reading, then this may be a great place to start for you.
+How to learn trading isn’t easy – so if like me, you learn by seeing and experiencing, not reading, then this may be a great place to start for you.
 Sign up for a trading course to get deeper learning on how to start trading stocks.
 If there are physical courses and seminars available in your area, great (and see below).

 For starters, you can take the College Investor’s Investing 101 for an easy-to-follow primer on the stock market as a whole.
 IBD, or Investors Business Daily is a great platform for various trading courses, workshops and useful tools.